patinkaew/sde.txt/README.md

 We also provide `requirements.txt` file which can be used to install required packages with `pip` command.

 ## Abstract
+Text-guided image generation is a conditional generative task: producing images capturing the semantic meaning of the input text prompt.
+In this project, we explore the capabilities of combining publicly available pre-trained models to tackle text-guided image synthesis.
+Specifically, we explore recently introduced diffusion and score-based generative models, which show comparable or better performances in many generative tasks compared to Generative Adversarial Network (GANs), but have more stable training methods.
+We then use Open AI's CLIP model to guide image generation.
+We propose two approaches: (1) Contrastive conditional diffusion sampling using one target together with multiple distractive prompts to improve sampling, and (2) CLIP-guided unconditional sampling using the gradient from CLIP-loss to nudge latent image to the desired location.
+We demonstrate better performance,  easier and faster sampling for the first approach compared to a similar approach without contrastive prompts.
+The second approach shows a crucial need for an original image, rather than a completely noisy image, for successful sampling.
+Our project shows promising potentials in utilizing pre-trained models to generate high-quality text-guided images without training models to tackle the task specifically.

 ## Content
 Here are descriptions for files: